 The familiar becomes unfamiliar then familiar in a different way My painting is both spontaneous and carefully arranged.
 I hope there is joy in it.
 I paint people.
 Looking for their edges, the contour line. some parts left out.
 I’ll choose the essentials: Who are you?
 I see what I see.
 Who i see.
 Who you might be.
 I might see close enough.

 I speak with objects.
 Collect them within the studio and they find each other.
 They become Rauschenberg’s WORD COMBINES.
 In my sculpture and installation you might detect humor.
 I hope so.
 I hope the spirit of it all is contagious.

 I relate to a female response to the heroic intentions and lofty tragic themes of a mostly male abstract expressionism.
-I am now studying for a Master’s of Fine Art (low residency) at The Pennsylvania Academy of the Fine Arts.
+I earned my Master of Fine Arts at The Pennsylvania Academy of the Fine Arts.

 I would like to think that my style uses athleticism, (I am a sprinter and now a competitive tennis player), line, gesture, color, and a connection to the model.

 I was born in San Francisco and have a strong identity with the place: My great great grandfather was the sheriff of Mono County during the Gold Rush.

 I am an empathetic listener and viewer of the work of my fellow artists.
 I am passionate and spirited.

 Here’s an article about me from the Pennsylvania Academy of The Fine Arts blog: